Dead of Winter (1987 film): Plot

-The next morning, Katie finds a notebook with Polaroids of Julie's corpse.
+Still wanting to phone Rob, then discovering the kitchen phone line has been cut, Katie finds a notebook with Polaroids of Julie's corpse.
 Horrified, she confronts Dr. Lewis, who explains that Julie's breakdown ended with her suicide.
 In the parlour, Katie sees her driver's license burning in the fireplace.
 Unable to retrieve it, she rushes to her room and finds all her ID is missing from her wallet.
 Katie flees the house without a coat, but the weather is ferocious.
 She ends up crawling to the top of a hill and, to her horror, bumps into Mr. Murray.

-Back at the house, Dr. Lewis says her imagination is running wild.
+Back at the house, Dr. Lewis scolds her, saying that her imagination is running wild.
 Katie realizes that Mr. Murray has drugged her hot chocolate.
 In her room, she barricades the door with furniture before she passes out.

+That same night, the videotape of the "thriller" footage is dropped off at a woman's house.
+She watches the tape, which shows Katie (as Julie Rose) delivering dialogue about being assaulted and knocked out, and saying that "there was blood everywhere."
+The tape has, as a coda, footage of Dr. Lewis, telling her that Julie Rose did not die, and that the video is the proof.
+He expects to meet with her.
-As she sleeps, Mr. Murray enters her room from behind a mirror.
-Katie wakes up in a sleeping gown with a bandaged hand.
-Peeling off the bandages, she finds her left ring finger has been removed and screams in horror.

-Her barricade undisturbed, Katie quickly finds the secret door to the attic, which has a working phone.
-She calls Rob and explains that they are going to kill her.
-Rob asks where she is, but Katie can only remember vague landmarks along the drive upstate.
-She then calls the police.
-As she collapses, she sees the body of Julie Rose.
+As she sleeps, Mr. Murray enters her room through a secret door behind a mirror.
+Katie wakes up with a bandaged hand, then finds he has amputated her left ring finger and screams in horror.
+Since her barricade is undisturbed, Katie finds the secret door to the attic, which has a working phone.
+She calls Rob and tells him in terrified whispers that they are going to kill her.
+Rob asks where she is, and Katie whispers about the covered bridges and the goldfish.
+She calls the police and begs them to hurry to Dr. Lewis's house.
+Mr. Murray finds her and hangs up the phone before she can finish talking.
+He returns her to her room, where she collapses on the bed, only to find Julie Rose's corpse beside her.
+Katie's shock and horror are reaching fever pitch, from determination to escape (at one end of a spectrum) to a state of near mental collapse.